 Whether you’re entering professional sports, in the middle of a career or coming out the other side of retirement, be proud knowing your talent has got you to where you are today.
 What comes of tomorrow and how are you prepared for your future will determine how you handle success, failure and everything else in between.

 We are here to address issues and problems you will face in your professional career.
 Most humans face these issues throughout their life.
-However professional sports men and women face an even tougher up-hill battle due to the enormity of thought, emotion and behavioural energy required to stay at the top of your game.
+However professional sportsmen and women face an even tougher uphill battle due to the enormity of thought, emotion and behavioral energy required to stay at the top of your game.

 The problems you’re facing or are about to face are real.